 Before you buy your own domain, try to see first if the possible social media names for your site is actually available.
 You would want all your usernames to be as close, if not equal, to the name of your site so that associating them with each other is much easier.
 You can use tools such as Namechk.com to see if you can secure all social media platforms that you plan to use with just a single name.
 Once you have that in place, purchase the domain and setup your social media accounts!

-4 // Buy your domain and get hosting
+4 // Buy your domain and then you need a web hosting

 Web hosts are responsible for holding the files that make up your website.
 Most seasoned bloggers would go against using the same company to purchase your domain name and blog hosting in case things go awry.
 Take for example the orange county website design services and let us know your thoghts on it.

 There are plenty of hosting plans out there such as Bluehost, Hostgator, Dreamhost and A Small Orange, to name a few.
 Each of these companies has various hosting plans that can cater to all your needs.
 You can start with the low-end plans first and then upgrade as your blog’s traffic and size grows.
 Shop around and see which one fits your preferences and your budget.